Tokyo Godfathers: Plot

-Hana collapses, requiring the group to stay at a hospital.
+Hana collapses, and Gin and Miyuki take her to the hospital, where they spend the last of their money to treat her.
 There, Gin finds his estranged daughter, who is also named Kiyoko and who he had earlier claimed had died of illness, working as a nurse.
-Hana berates Gin in front of his daughter for abandoning his family and storms out of the hospital, Miyuki following behind with baby Kiyoko in hand.
-Hana and Miyuki find Sachiko about to jump off a bridge.
+Hana berates Gin in front of his daughter for abandoning his family and storms out of the hospital, with Miyuki and baby Kiyoko following.
+Hana and Miyuki come across a woman about to attempt suicide by jumping from a bridge and stop her, and then realize that she is Sachiko.
 Sachiko insists that her husband got rid of the baby without her knowledge, and Hana and Miyuki return the baby to her.

-Gin finds Sachiko's husband, who confirms that Kiyoko is not his or Sachiko's and was stolen by Sachiko from the hospital.
+Gin finds Sachiko's husband, who confirms that Kiyoko is not their child and was stolen by Sachiko from the hospital.
 Miyuki chases Sachiko to the top of a building.
 Sachiko reveals she became pregnant in the hopes it would bring her closer to her husband; when her baby was stillborn, she kidnapped Kiyoko from the hospital, thinking in her grief that Kiyoko was hers.
 Sachiko jumps off the building; Miyuki catches her before she falls, but Kiyoko is dropped.
-Hana jumps after her, catching the baby and clinging to a banner on the side of the building.
+Hana jumps after her, catching her and clinging to a banner on the side of the building.
 As the banner begins to give way, a gust of wind miraculously slows its descent, allowing Hana and Kiyoko to land safely on the ground.
-During their reunion, Miyuki drops the old man's red bag on the floor, revealing a winning lottery ticket.
+During their reunion, Miyuki drops the old man's red bag on the floor, revealing a winning lottery jackpot ticket.
 Back at the hospital, Kiyoko's real parents thank the trio for returning their daughter and ask them to become her godparents.
-When a police inspector introduces them, the inspector is revealed to be Miyuki's father.
+When a police inspector introduces them, he is revealed to be Miyuki's father.